rajeshwaran1142003/new-ecron/SUPABASE_INTEGRATION.md

 # Data Integration Documentation

 ## Overview
-This document outlines the integration points for user forms and data storage for the Ecron Technologies website.
+This document outlines the data integration requirements for the Ecron Technologies website.

-**Note: Supabase integration has been removed.
+**Note: Database integration has been removed.
 Please implement your preferred data storage solution.**

 ## Forms That Need Data Integration